tomalbrc/filament/docs/src/content/items.md

 - **Description**: Defines specific behaviours or interactions for the item.
 The structure and contents of this field will depend on the specific behaviours being set.

+### `components`

+- **Description**: Defines a set of vanilla minecraft components like `minecraft:food`, `minecraft:tool`, etc. The format is the same that is used in datapacks.
+This is only supported in minecraft version 1.20.5 and later

 ## Example

 Here is a basic example of an item configuration: